What Does Your Website Design Project Management Process Look Like?

 Design and Development Stages

-Our website design projects are divided into seven stages of development, each with its own specific value and purpose.
+Our website design projects are divided into various stages of development, each with its own specific value and purpose.
 They are:

 - Overall Goals.
 Communication and collaboration between the project manager and the client to map out the features and functions of the website.
 Who are your customers, how will we add value and attract more of them to your website.